 In fact, there’s been a massive increase in digital advertising alone, according to Google’s parent company Alphabet.
 The tech giant reportedly has a 20 percent increase year after year, with at least 85% of that revenue generated by advertising.

 That’s one way of proving that digital marketing isn’t slowing down.
 So it’s best to stick with it.
-Let’s have a look at what’s trending this year.
+Let’s have a look at what are the popular digital marketing trends in this year.

 1. Tapping the Potential of Voice Search